jruizgit/rules/docs/py/README.txt

 **Example 1**

 durable_rules is simple: to define a rule, all you need to do is describe the event or fact pattern to match (antecedent) and the action to take (consequent).

-In this example the rule can be triggered by posting `{"id": 1, "subject": "World"}` to url `http://localhost:5000/test/1`
+In this example the rule can be triggered by posting `{"subject": "World"}` to url `http://localhost:5000/test/events`

+Once the test is running, from a terminal type:
+`curl -H "Content-type: application/json" -X POST -d '{"subject": "World"}' http://localhost:5000/test/events`

 ::